bioinformatics-lab/bactopia/modules/blast/plasmid_blast/README.md

 ## How to test it:

-$ nextflow run blast_proteins.nf -params-file test_params.yaml -profile test,docker -entry test
+$ nextflow run plasmid_blast.nf -params-file test_params.yaml -profile test,docker -entry test

 if you've used `bactopia conda activate` you can also trade `docker` by conda to test with conda.